andergisomon/efb2073_report/content/posts/About_Us/index.md

 +++
-title = 'About the team'
+title = 'About the Team'
 summary = "More information on each team member" draft = false weight = 1